Eagle, Lincolnshire: History

-Eagle appears in Domesday Book: the landowners were: Roger of Poitou (property formerly by Arnketill Barn), Durand Malet, Odo the Crossbowman (land formerly owned by Gunnketill), and Countess Judith (land formerly owned by Earl Waltheof of Northumbria).
+Eagle appears in the Domesday Book of 1086: the landowners were: Roger of Poitou (property formerly by Arnketill Barn), Durand Malet, Odo the Crossbowman (land formerly owned by Gunnketill), and Countess Judith (land formerly owned by Earl Waltheof of Northumbria).
 Eagle had a church and a priest.
 Countess Judith's manor had a value of £12.
 Countess Judith was a niece of King William I of England – she was the daughter of his half-sister Adelaide of Normandy and her husband Lambert II, Count of Lens.
 She was also the widow of Earl Waltheof of Northumbria (1072–75, the last of the Anglo-Saxon Earls of England) who she had betrayed over his part in the Revolt of the Earls, and who was executed in 1076.

 A preceptory of the Knights Templar was founded in Eagle by King Stephen.
 In 1312 it passed to the Hospitallers and became one of only two infirmaries for Templars in England.
 Stephen's original endowment included the manor of Eagle and the churches of Eagle, Swinderby and Scarle.

-Lincolnshire preceptories

-Until their disbandment in 1312, the Knights Templar were major landowners on the higher lands of Lincolnshire, where they had a number of preceptories on property which provided income, while Temple Bruer was an estate on the Lincoln Heath, believed to have been used also for military training.
-The preceptories from which the Lincolnshire properties were managed were: